leo26275/leo26275/README.md

-- 👋 Hi, I'm Leo García.
-Computer systems engineering student.
+👋 Hi, I'm Leo García
-- 👀 I'm interested in web development both front-end and back-end.
-- 🌱 I'm currently learning Spring, Node js and the Angular framework.
+💻 Software Engineer | Full-Stack Developer

+🚀 Passionate about building robust and scalable software solutions.

+About Me:
+🎓 Computer Systems Engineer with experience in banking and financial applications.
+💡 Specialized in PL/SQL, Java, C#, and proficient in web development (Front-end & Back-end).
+🌱 Currently enhancing my skills in Spring, Node.js, and Angular.
+🔍 Interested in Cybersecurity, DevOps (Cloud), and Data Science.
-- 💞️ I'm looking to collaborate on projects that help me gain experience and put my skills into practice.
+🤝 Open to collaborating on projects that challenge me and expand my expertise.
-- 📫 Contact leo26275@gmail.com
+📩 Contact: leo26275@gmail.com

 <!---
 leo26275/leo26275 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.